Izan-Sola/Cannon-Minigame/README.md

-# Completely innacurate and hard-coded bouncing ball
+# Completely inaccurate and hard-coded bouncing ball
 I was bored in class